cryham/py-dirt/README.md

 List format after Executing:
 `# or - (unique or deleted) | duplicates count | new file name`

-## Testing
+## Testing and Examples

 For testing included examples (in `test-dirs/`)
 set `debug = True` in `d.py` (and comment out `#debug = False`) to test how the tool works.
 Uncomment (no #) just one of lines with `start_dir +=` for a test.

-Those test examples have README.md files inside subdirs, explaining what happens with tool output:
+Those test **examples** have README.md files inside subdirs, explaining what happens with tool output:
 [1simple](https://github.com/cryham/py-dirt/tree/master/test-dirs/1simple),
 [2same-name](https://github.com/cryham/py-dirt/tree/master/test-dirs/2same-name),
 [3two-dir](https://github.com/cryham/py-dirt/tree/master/test-dirs/3two-dir)